Vertex AI Dispatch and Route Planner

 This limitation exists for performance reasons.
 By loading the Vertex routing engine with just one region at a time, it can solve your dispatch board in 1/20th of the time as would be needed by a planetary solver -- which means you can get a solution in five or ten or twenty seconds, instead of waiting ten minutes for it.
 Since nearly all AngelTrack agencies perform nearly all of their work intrastate, we think this is a good tradeoff... but if it drives you nuts, please contact AngelTrack Support and we'll see what can be done for your particular situation.

-Our beloved customers in Australia, Mexico, and Puerto Rico each reside in a single nationwide region, and so Vertex supports interstate / interprovince transports anywhere within their country.
+Our beloved customers in Australia and Mexico each reside in a single nationwide region, and so Vertex supports interstate / interprovince transports anywhere within their country.

 Add-On License Required / Free Test Drive